 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
-Under the Paperwork Reduction Act of 1995 (the PRA), Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including collections of information in current rules, and to allow 60 days for public comment in response to the notice.
+The Food and Drug Administration (FDA or we) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
+Under the Paperwork Reduction Act of 1995 (the PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
 This notice solicits comments on information collection provisions in FDA's cosmetic labeling regulations.
-FDA's cosmetic labeling regulations, as published in the Federal Register on March 15, 1974 (39 FR 10054 at 10056) and subsequently amended, most recently on March 17, 1999 (64 FR 13254 at 13297), remain unchanged by this notice.
-FDA is publishing this notice in compliance with the PRA.
-This notice does not represent any new regulatory initiative.

-Submit written or electronic comments on the collection of information by March 20, 2006.
+Submit either electronic or written comments on the collection of information by June 16, 2014.

 FOR FURTHER INFORMATION CONTACT:

 Under the PRA (44 U.S.C.
-3501-3520), Federal agencies must obtain approval from the Office of Management and Budget (OMB) for each collection of information they conduct or sponsor.
+3501-3520), Federal Agencies must obtain approval from the Office of Management and Budget (OMB) for each collection of information they conduct or sponsor.
 “Collection of information” is defined in 44 U.S.C.
-3502(3) and 5 CFR 1320.3(c) and includes agency requests or requirements that members of the public submit reports, keep records, or provide information to a third party.
+3502(3) and 5 CFR 1320.3(c) and includes Agency requests or requirements that members of the public submit reports, keep records, or provide information to a third party.
 Section 3506(c)(2)(A) of the PRA (44 U.S.C.
-3506(c)(2)(A)) requires Federal agencies to provide a 60-day notice in the Federal Register concerning each proposed collection of information, including collections of information in current rules, before submitting the collection to OMB for approval.
-To comply with this requirement, FDA is publishing notice of the proposed collection of information set forth in this document.
+3506(c)(2)(A)) requires Federal Agencies to provide a 60-day notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, before submitting the collection to OMB for approval.
+To comply with this requirement, we are publishing notice of the proposed collection of information set forth in this document.

-Under section 3506(c)(2)(A) of the PRA and 5 CFR 1320.8(d)(1), FDA invites comments on: (1) Whether the proposed collection of information is necessary for the proper performance of FDA's functions, including whether the information will have practical utility; (2) the accuracy of FDA's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques, when appropriate, and other forms of information technology.
+With respect to the following collection of information, we invite comments on these topics: (1) Whether the proposed collection of information is necessary for the proper performance of FDA's functions, including whether the information will have practical utility; (2) the accuracy of FDA's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques, when appropriate, and other forms of information technology.

 FDA's cosmetic labeling regulations are published in part 701 (21 CFR part 701).
 Four of the cosmetic labeling regulations have information collection provisions.
 Section 701.3 requires the label of a cosmetic product to bear a declaration of the ingredients in descending order of predominance.
 Section 701.11 requires the principal display panel of a cosmetic product to bear a statement of the identity of the product.
 Section 701.12 requires the label of a cosmetic product to specify the name and place of business of the manufacturer, packer, or distributor.
 Section 701.13 requires the label of a cosmetic product to declare the net quantity of contents of the product.